-The Alitak fish processing plant is located on Lazy Bay at the southern end of Kodiak Island and near the Alutiiq village of Akhiok, Alaska.
+The Alitak fish processing plant is located on Lazy Bay at the southern end of Kodiak Island and near the Alutiiq village of Akhiok, about 152 miles (245 km) southeast of King Salmon and 92 miles (148 km) southwest of Kodiak, Alaska.

 In 2017, the old cannery celebrated its 100th year of operation in one of the world’s most remote areas.
 In 1917, the Alitak Packing Company was established, encroaching on what had previously been Alaska Packers Association fishing territory.